markormesher/tedium/README.md

     # List of regexes to filter repos against during discovery.
     # Repos matching any filter will be included.
-    # The string tested is "org-name/repo-name".
+    # The string tesed is "org-name/repo-name".
 Regex format is as-per the Go standard library.
     # Optional, defaults to all repos being included.
     repoFilters:
       - "myorg/example\\-.*"

+    # Skip discovery of repos from this platform, only use it to read config files.
+    # Optional, defaults to false.
+    skipDiscovery: false

     # Auth for this platform.
     # Values follow the same format as auth config below.